-Title Catholic youths less likely to believe PSNI are fair: survey Degree of recognition National Media name/outlet Belfast Newsletter Media type Web Country United Kingdom Date 24/05/2018 Description The findings are contained in a report released yesterday, examining the answers which 16-year-olds gave when asked questions about their attitudes towards the PSNI.
+Title Catholic youths less likely to believe PSNI are fair: survey Degree of recognition National Media name/outlet Belfast Newsletter Media type Web Country/Territory United Kingdom Date 24/05/2018 Description The findings are contained in a report released yesterday, examining the answers which 16-year-olds gave when asked questions about their attitudes towards the PSNI.

 The report is the work of academics Dr John Topping and Dr Dirk Schubotz from Queen’s University Belfast, and is described as being “the first of its kind for policing in Northern Ireland”.

 It concluded that “lower perceptions and experiences of fairness in treatment by the PSNI [are] particularly concentrated in more disadvantaged Catholic and self-defined republican areas”, and that “16-year-olds who defined themselves as Catholic and republican were significantly more likely to perceive PSNI stop-and-search as a form of unnecessary harassment”.